HobbitLong/CMC/README.md

 Note: this repo currently has not covered the most recent `ResNet50x2` model in the `Table2` of our arXiv paper.
-I will add it in a couple of weeks, once I succeed a bunch of recent deadlines.
+I will add it in a couple of weeks, once I survive a bunch of recent deadlines.

 ## Contrastive Multiview Coding